Building vs Contents Insurance: what’s the difference?

 You’ve got options

 Many insurance providers offer optional extra coverage for an additional premium.
-Some common examples are damage caused by an accident, Domestic Workers Compensation, to loss of rent in an investment property.
-Portable contents cover is available for items including laptops, jewellery and sporting equipment you take with you when you are away from home.
+Some common examples are damage caused by an accident, to loss of rent in an investment property.
+Portable valuables cover is available for items including laptops, jewellery and sporting equipment you take with you when you are away from home.
 You should check what is offered under your insurance policy as cover differs between insurance providers.

 Things you should know